 Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
 The general fund reports nonspendable fund balance for amounts that cannot be spent because they are either: a) not in spendable form or b) legally or contractually required to be maintained intact.
-Nonspendable fund balance would be equal to prepaid items.
 Restricted fund balance is reported when externally imposed constraints are placed on the use of resources by grantors, contributors, or laws or regulations of other governments.
 The Authority itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).